 If you have fibromyalgia, you will need to work closely with your doctor to manage it.
 First, you need an accurate diagnosis.
 Then you need an effective treatment plan for your illness.
 A specialist can accurately diagnose the disease, and prescribe medication, physical therapy, and other treatments.
-In addition, a fibromyalgia doctor may become a close, dependable friend you can talk to when you have worries and anxieties.
+In addition, a fibromyalgia doctor may become someone you can confide in when you have worries and anxieties.

 What Type of Doctor Should I See for Fibromyalgia?

 The first thing to do is talk with your primary care doctor.
 A primary care doctor is a general practitioner who has had at least three years of additional training after graduating from medical school.
 He or she may be a family practice doctor or an internist -- someone who specializes in internal medicine and the study of disease in adults.